U.S. Government Bonds Slide

-Prices of U.S. government bonds fell Tuesday, with the yield on the benchmark 10-year Treasury note rising to the highest level in more than a month.
+Prices of U.S. government bonds fell on a second consecutive session, driving the yield on the benchmark 10-year Treasury note to the highest level in more than a month.

 Continue Reading Below

-Corporate bond sales also weighed on Treasury prices.
-Firms and banks that underwrite corporate debt sales typically sell Treasurys to hedge against unwanted interest rate risks, reflecting the important role the Treasury debt market plays in global finance.

-Demand for haven debt also retreated as U.S. stocks strengthened.
-The S&P 500 stock index hit a fresh intraday high Tuesday.
+The selling pressure was driven by new debt supply and ongoing market expectations that the Federal Reserve is l ikely to raise short-term interest rates again in June.

-In recent trading, the yield on the benchmark 10-year Treasury note was 2.407%, according to Tradeweb, compared with 2.376% Monday.
+The yield on the benchmark 10-year Treasury note settled at 2.405%, compared with 2.376% Monday.
+It marked the yield's highest close level since March 30.
 Yields rise as bond prices fall.

-The bond market has been softening in May after a big rally last month.
-The 10-year yield has climbed from this year's close low of 2.177% made April 18.
+The 10-year yield has climbed from this year's low of 2.177% made in April, but it traded above 2.6% in mid-March.

+A gauge of expected price swings in the bond market on Monday fell to the lowest level in more than two years.
+According to analysts, it is a sign investors don't expect a sharp rise in yields given some concerns surrounding U.S. growth momentum, the global ripples from China's actions to curb excessive borrowing and market bubbles, as well as the uncertainty looming over President Donald Trump's fiscal stimulus.

+A $24 billion sale of three-year Treasury notes Tuesday afternoon drew average demand.
+Some analysts said bond yields need to rise further to entice buyers for two longer-dated bond sales in the following sessions.

 Continue Reading Below